voodoofrog/palace-of-hearts-desire/README.md

 # Palace of Heart's Desire (Remixed)

-A module that provides a scene for the final of your Wild Beyond the Witchlight campaign in Foundry VTT.
+A module that provides a scene for the finale of your Wild Beyond the Witchlight campaign in Foundry VTT.

 ## Installation